 - Army Reserve Recovery Coordination Program

-The Office of Warrior Care Policy worked with the Services’ wounded warrior programs to develop DoD-CMS, an online tool that automates comprehensive recovery plan workflow and reporting for Recovery Coordination Program Case Managers.
+The Office of Warrior Care Policy worked with the Services’ wounded, ill, and injured programs to develop DoD-CMS, an online tool that automates comprehensive recovery plan workflow and reporting for Recovery Coordination Program Case Managers.
 It provides secure, web-based access to all care management, comprehensive needs assessment, and comprehensive recovery plan tools of the Recovery Coordination Program.

 Benefits of DoD-CMS include: